List of Billboard number-one dance singles of 2003

-Airplay

-The chart was unpublished for the first ten weeks and featured 40 titles (it was on its eleventh week when it was included in Billboards print and online editions), which means that its unofficial start date was August 16, 2003 (the unpublished chart and data would be included in 2018 after Billboard updated the website).
+The airplay chart was unpublished for the first ten weeks and featured 40 titles (it was on its eleventh week when it was included in Billboards print and online editions), which means that its unofficial start date was August 16, 2003 (the unpublished chart and data would be included in 2018 after Billboard updated the website).
 Billboard made the chart listing official on October 25, 2003, with 25 titles, which would last until December 2014 when it returned to 40 titles.